bkw777/NODE_DATAPAC/README.md

 Since the device only operates on single byte values, it's a little more efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc where possible.

+The general sequence is always:
+1 - select a bank+block
+2 - read/write byte, repeat up to 1023 times (1024 total)

+If you need to read or write some arbitrary set of bytes from the middle of a block, you must still read all the bytes from 0 to the first of the desired range.
+For instance, in the RBOOT.DO programns above, to skip over the first 16 bytes of the block they do `FORA=0TO15:N=INP(131):NEXT`
+N is not actually used, it's just reading 16 times and ignoring the result.

 #### examples

 Select bank 0 block 0